Rumpunzel/rpg-thingy/playing-the-game/conflicts/index.md

 During your Last Stand you can still act normally in the conflict, despite your grievous setbacks until your leave your Last Stand.
 Resolve your actions as you normally would with the following exceptions:

 - When all opposing teams have lost the conflict, your leave your Last Stand and you live to see another day.
 You gain an [Epiphany](../advancement#epiphany) for each defeated team.
-- If, at any point during your Last Stand, you suffer any stress, you perish.
+- If, at any point during your Last Stand, you cannot fully absorb the stress you suffered, you perish.
 (Depending on the type of conflict, you either die in battle, are exiled forever, completely lose you mind, etc.)